dekuNukem/PicoRC/apricot_pc.md

 If this is your first time, a few tips:

-* Make sure your soldering iron has **proper temperature control**, NOT the cheap ones with just a power switch!
-They get way too hot and will damage the PCB.
+* Make sure your soldering iron has **proper temperature control**.
+Try your local makerspace or university lab.

-* Use **leaded solder**.
-Temperature around 320C / 600F
+* Use **leaded solder** and plenty of flux, temperature around 320C / 600F.

-* Use plenty of flux to make things easier.
-You can clean it off afterwards.

-* [This video](https://www.youtube.com/watch?v=AqvHogekDI4) covers the basics pretty well
+* [This video](https://www.youtube.com/watch?v=AqvHogekDI4) covers the basics pretty well.

-* Try your local makerspace or university lab too!

-* Start from shortest to tallest.
-Solder **a single pin** first, ensure the part is straight.

 ### Assembly